Artin0123/gemini-image-mcp-server/README.md

 GEMINI_API_KEY=your_gemini_api_key
 ```

+Optional environment variables let you customise behaviour without code changes:

+- `GEMINI_MODEL`: Override the default Gemini model (defaults to `gemini-2.0-flash`).
+- `DISABLED_TOOLS` / `MCP_DISABLED_TOOLS`: Comma- or JSON-separated list of tool names to disable (e.g. `analyze_video`).
+Disabled tools are hidden from clients and respond with a configuration error if invoked directly.

 ## MCP Server Configuration

 To use with tools like Cline, add the following settings to your MCP server configuration file: